d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband_scratch.md

 configuration, and train each of them for only $r_{min}$ epochs (e.g., $r_{min} = 1$).
 We then
 discard a fraction of the worst performing trials and train the remaining ones for longer.
-Iterating this process, less and less trials run for longer and longer, until at least one reaches `max_epochs` epochs.
+Iterating this process, less and less trials run for longer and longer, until at least one trial reaches `max_epochs` epochs.

 More formally, specify a minimum budget $r_{min}$ and a halving constant
 $\eta\in\{2, 3, \dots\}$.
 For simplicity, assume that $r_{max} = r_{min} \eta^K$,